FgmBvB/azure-infrastructure-roadmap/01-Identity-Governance/05-Microsoft-Entra-ID/06-App-Registrations/13-Manifest/README.md

 The Manifest represents the Application Object in a structured format that can be viewed and edited.

+> [!NOTE]
+>
+> Microsoft Entra ID limits the maximum size of an Application Manifest to **2 MB**.
+>
+> Applications with very large numbers of App Roles, Redirect URIs, certificates, or other configuration entries may exceed this limit and require redesign.

 ---

 ## Why the Manifest Exists